 There are a couple of reasons why you might want to conduct your own bank background checks, either to see what information is out there about you or to check up on a member of bank staff you have concerns about.
 We explain this in more detail further down the article.

-But if you do want to run your own background checks, these are the best three sites to use:
+But if you do want to run your own background checks, these are the best two sites to use:

 TruthFinder really lives up to its name by generating accurate results even if you enter in misleading or incorrect information.
 This robust research tool is smart enough to cut out things that are wrong or don’t make sense and use what’s left to conduct its searches.
 The results are impressive.